The Detail Geography of India

 The Aravalli Range is the most seasoned mountain run in India, running from upper east to southwest crosswise over Rajasthan in western India, expanding around 500 km (310 miles).
 The northern part of the bargain proceeds as disengaged slopes and rough edges into Haryana, finishing close Delhi.
 The most astounding pinnacle is Mount Abu, ascending to 1,722 m (5,653 feet), lying close to the southwestern limit of the range, near the outskirt with Gujarat.

 The Eastern and Western Ghats meet at the Nilgiri or Malay bunch in Tamil Nadu.
 The Anai Mudi in the Cardamom Hills at 2,695 m (8,841 feet) in Kerala is the most noteworthy top in the Western Ghats.
-The Nilgiris are viewed as a piece of the Western Ghats.
+The Nilgiris are viewed as a piece of the Western Ghats in geography of India

 The Indo-Gangetic belt is the world’s most broad scope of continuous alluvium shaped by the affidavit of residue by the various streams.
 The fields are level and for the most part treeless, making it helpful for water system through channels.
 The region is additionally wealthy in ground water sources.